wdawson/okta.github.io/_source/_posts/2017-10-04-aspnet-authorization.md

 Now you should be able to run your application, log in as a user in the "Admin" group, and go to the `http://localhost:5000/User/AdminOnly` route successfully.
 The `EnthusiastOnly` route should return an unauthorized error.

 Log back out and log in as a member of the "Enthusiast" group and go to the `http://localhost:5000/User/EnthusiastOnly` URL, and you should be able to get to it.

 Congratulations!
 You just added authorization to you .NET application!
 Not only can users get into your application, but you can make sure they have access to the data and functionality they need!

 ## Learn More
 You can learn more about the .NET  Claims Tranformer at <https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.authentication.claimstransformer> and the broader spectrum of security in .NET at <https://docs.microsoft.com/en-us/aspnet/core/security/>.

-And don’t forget, [Okta](https://developer.okta.com) can help you make user management simple!
+And don't forget, [Okta](https://developer.okta.com) can help you make user management simple!
 Sign up for a free forever developer account at <https://developer.okta.com>!
 As always, if you have questions about anything here, feel free to reach out on Twitter <https://twitter.com/leebrandt> or email me at <lee.brandt@okta.com>.